Connect with others who understand.

 Mental Health Conditions

-Mental health is also associated with the development of PN.
+Mental health is also associated with PN.
 People living with depression or anxiety may develop what’s called psychogenic itch.
-This type of itch is not caused by a skin condition, but enough picking and scratching at the skin can trigger PN to develop.
+This type of itch isn’t caused by a skin condition, but enough picking and scratching at the skin can trigger PN to develop.

 Can Prurigo Nodularis Be Prevented?

-If you begin noticing symptoms of PN, talk to your doctor about ways to manage them.
-Treatment for prurigo nodularis, such as topical corticosteroids, phototherapy, and antihistamines, can help prevent flares and break the itch-scratch cycle.
+If you notice symptoms of PN, talk to your healthcare provider about ways to manage them.
+Managing prurigo nodularis can help prevent flares and break the itch-scratch cycle.
+Treatment options may include:

 All updates must be accompanied by text or a picture.